Tour Code: ILR54

 Day 2: Hveravellir

-We set course for Hveravellir!
-Depending on weather and snow conditions, we go north of Langjökull glacier either by route 1 and the mountain road Kjölur (a road that crosses the island from north to south between the glaciers Langjökull and Hofsjökull), or by crossing the lava fields of Hallmundarhraun.
-Hveravellir is above all known for intense geothermal activity, fumaroles, hot springs and colorful ponds filled with boiling water.
-We visit the site’s famous hot springs before putting on our snow shoes for a walk to the volcano Strýtur, and majestic views of the icecaps of Langjökull and Hofsjökull.
-In the evening we relax, soaking in the Hveravellir natural geothermal pool, where on a clear night we might see the Aurora Borealis light up the dark winter sky!
-Night in a mountain hut.
+Today, we set our course for Hveravellir!
+Depending on weather and snow conditions, we go north of Langjökull glacier, either by route 1 and the mountain road Kjölur (a road that crosses the island from north to south between the glaciers Langjökull and Hofsjökull), or by crossing the lava fields of Hallmundarhraun.
+Hveravellir is known for its intense geothermal activity, fumaroles, hot springs and colorful ponds filled with boiling water.
+You will visit the site’s famous hot springs before putting on your snow shoes for a walk to the volcano Strýtur.
+There, you will see majestic views of the icecaps of Langjökull and Hofsjökull.
+In the evening, we relax by soaking in the Hveravellir natural geothermal pool.
+On a clear night, we might see the Aurora Borealis light up the dark winter sky!
+You will spend the night in a mountain hut.

 Hiking: 3 hrs.

-From the plateau we descend towards Gullfoss (the powerful “Golden waterfall”) where the turbulent waters of the river Hvítá plunge into a fault (canyon).
-Then we head to Geysir, which gives his name to all other spouting hot springs in the world!
-We come to the valley of Þjórsárdalur, which borders the lava field created by the volcano Hekla.
-We visit the grand waterfall of Háifoss where the water drops down a 122m high cliff, and the small valley Gjáin, before arriving at a hut near Hekla one of the Iceland’s most active volcano.
-When the Danes ruled the country they believed that its crater was a gateway to the Nether world.
-The local farmers, clever as they were, told them it was all true, and for that matter, one could hear Danish being spoken down there.
+You will start the day off descending towards Gullfoss (the powerful “Golden waterfall”), where the turbulent waters of the river Hvítá plunge into a canyon.
+Then, you head to Geysir, which gives his name to all other spouting hot springs in the world!
+In the valley of Þjórsárdalur, which borders the lava field created by the volcano Hekla, you will visit the small valley of Gjáin and the grand waterfall of Háifoss.
+There, the water drops down a 122m high cliff.
+Afterward, you will arrive at a hut near Hekla, one of the Iceland’s most active volcanoes.
+When the Danish ruled Iceland, they believed that Hekla’s crater was a gateway to the netherworld.
 The last eruption goes back to… February 2000!